Files

 Then open the flight writer feature type parameters, change the Geometry to geodb_point, then switch to the User Attributes tab.
 Change the Attribute Definition to Automatic to use only the attributes selected in the AttributeKeeper.

-13. Run your workspace.
+13. Run the Workspace.

-Run the workspace, and inspect the output using either Visual Preview or Esri ArcGIS.
+Run the workspace and inspect the output using either Visual Preview or Esri ArcGIS.

 Data Attribution